-We look for innovations dedicated to improving human lives.
-We want to know that you have validated your innovation through extensive market research.
+We look for innovations built by entrepreneurs with an intrinsic drive to improve lives and the planet.
+We want to know that you have validated your innovation through extensive market research, in particular feedback from potential customers.
 Your product should fill a gap that no one else is filling and you should be the best person to do the job.

 Sustainability is the ability to do good for a long time.
-We believe that profit is an enabler for businesses, particularly mission-driven companies.
+We believe that revenue and profit is an enabler for organisations, particularly purpose-led companies.
 We look for strong revenue streams to sustain a company's impact.
+Can the business realistically achieve profitability and maintain it's operational infrastructure with the identified work streams?

-It's so easy to say "I want to change the world" but very few people answer the 'how'.
+It's easy to say you're changing the world but very few people can explain how they're changing the world.
 How will you improve lives through your innovation?
 What global problem will you solve to support communities?
 How will you measure your impact month-on-month?
 These are examples of the type of questions we ask our campaign creators to understand before they launch a campaign.

-As with any business, one of the core factors which influences an investor’s decision to fund a company is the team.
+As with any business, one of the core factors which influences an investors decision to fund a company is the team.
 We see crowdfunding as no different.
-Crowdfunding is not easy and we want to ensure your team is equipped to make it a success which is why we carefully assess team credibility.
+Crowdfunding is not easy and we want to ensure your team is equipped to make it a success which is why we take the time to get to know the team and their journey.

 The Supply Chain/Fair Trade